 Shun offers a lifetime free sharpening.
 You can send your knife, or if in case you live near, they might sharpen it while you wait which I find very convenient.

-As I mentioned many times, maintenance is the key if you wish to use your knife for as long as possible.
+As I mentioned many times, knife care and maintenance is the key if you wish to use your knife for as long as possible.

 Store it correctly by not letting it rest on its edge, use a blade protector in case you keep it in your drawer.
 Wash it by hand immediately after each use.
 Finally, only store it when it’s dry.